Staining Douglas fir brings out its beautiful grain and rich color, but getting a smooth finish can be tough.

 Sealing

 If you choose to stain the wood, you will preserve its grain.
 However, most wood stains are vulnerable to adverse weather conditions outside.
-Even if you use gel stain, you may still want to clear coat the project with an exterior grade product for increased durability.

 Your selected stain may be relatively resilient for the outdoor weather, but it pays to err on the side of caution.
 Adding a sealer on top of your stained Douglas wood isn’t overkill but a necessity.